iranzo/iranzo.github.io/content/blog/2018-12-11-travis-to-trigger-build-in-another-repo.en.md

 date: 2018-12-11 21:49:47 +0100
 categories:
   - tech
-modified: 2022-05-04T13:03:13.654Z
+modified: 2022-05-06T22:05:08.091Z
 ---

 # Introduction

-After setting up [build automation]({{<ref "2018-12-07-elegant-website-ci.en.md">}}) we also wanted it not to happen only when updating the `documentation` repository.
+After setting up [build automation]({{<relref "2018-12-07-elegant-website-ci.en.md">}}) we also wanted it not to happen only when updating the `documentation` repository.

 Besides hosting documentation, Elegant website also serves as a live demo of the current release.
 This meant, the website should be regenerated and updated every time when a documented is added or edited, and also when Elegant theme is updated.